 230,000 malware samples are created each day.

 Malware tends to attack your computer to gain access to personal data or to use server resources.
-It is also used to make money with adverts or affiliate links by gaining access to your websites permissions.
+It can also make money with adverts or affiliate links by gaining access to your websites permissions.

 DDoS (Distributed Denial-of-Service) attacks prevent your website users from visiting your website by overloading the server that your website is hosted on with pretend IP addresses.
 This then causes the server to grind to a halt – making your website inaccessible.

-If the server isn’t tended to by the host, then the server is left wide open to malware.
+If the host doesn’t tend to the server, then the server is left wide open to malware.

 Search Engine Blacklists

 This is not so much a security threat as it is a search engine performance threat.
 If your website has been spammed with dodgy links in comments sections and they contain links to malware, search engines can penalise your website for hosting those links – even if it’s not your fault.
-This means that all of your hard-earned time and effort working towards a strong SEO strategy is compromised.
+This means that you will compromise all of your hard-earned time and effort working towards a strong SEO strategy.
 Scary, right?

 If your website is flagged as unsafe, then your site can be blacklisted and you will disappear from search results.
 To undo such horror can be a timely process.